GitJove/profimak/README.md

-# eStarter.
+# Profimak.
 The beginning of your beautiful, custom ecommerce on Laravel.

 ## Features
 - Create and organize categories & subcategoires